MikroElektronika/mikrosdk_click_v2/clicks/ble8/README.md

 >     [4] ANNA-B112 Declaration of Conformity, document number UBX-18058993
 > </pre>

-The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.
+The full application code, and ready to use projects can be installed directly from compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.

 **Other mikroE Libraries used in the example:**